AlexandreFortin1030/CyberTraining_BeCode_Kamkar3/SC-900_Notes/Notes.md

 A device ID gives admins informations they can use when making access or config decisions.
 Whe can distinguish:
 * Microsoft Entra registered devices:
-   * Users can access the organization's ressources with their personal device.
+   * Users can access the organization's ressources with their personal device (phones etc.).
 * Microsoft Entra joined:
-   * Device joined to ME ID through another organization.
+   * Device joined to ME ID through organization's devices.
-* Microsoft Entra hybrid joined devices.
+* Microsoft Entra hybrid joined devices:
+   * A mixture of both.

 #### Groups
 If you have several identities with the same access needs, you can create a group.